adityadixit07/BizDigital_TODO_APP/README.md

 - Click on a task title to mark it as completed or incomplete.
 - Click the "Delete" button next to a task to remove it from the list.
 - Use the filter dropdown to view all tasks, completed tasks, or incomplete tasks.
-- Notifications will appear for successful actions (e.g., task added, task deleted) and errors.

 ## License